ethereum/fe/README.md

 [![Coverage](https://codecov.io/gh/ethereum/fe/branch/master/graph/badge.svg)](https://codecov.io/gh/ethereum/fe)

+NOTE: **The larger part of the `master` branch will be replaced with the brand-new implementation, which is currently under development in the [fe-v2](https://github.com/ethereum/fe/tree/fe-v2) branch.
+Please refer to the branch if you kindly contribute to Fe**

 ## Overview

 Fe is a statically typed language for the Ethereum Virtual Machine (EVM).
 It is inspired by Python and Rust which makes it easy to learn -- especially for new developers entering the Ethereum ecosystem.